shipservlabs/fullstack-challenge/README.md

 <img src="./README/no-monitors.png" alt="No Monitors" width="600" />

 **As a User**
-When I visit the frontendapplication in my browser
+When I visit the frontend application in my browser
 And I have added monitors
 I should see a list of my monitors
 I should be able to manually trigger a check for a monitor